DANIELMWENDWA9451/DANIELMWENDWA9451/README.md

 # Hi there, I'm Daniel Mwendwa! 👋

-I'm an Actuarial Student with a passion for Java programming and web development.
+I'm an Actuarial Student with a passion for Java programming.
 Welcome to my GitHub profile!
 Here, you'll find a collection of projects I've worked on, mostly centered around Java programming and  Data Analysis.

 ## About Me